-INFANT & TODDLER GUIDELINES AZ EARLY LEARNING STANDARD HEAD START EARLY LEARNING OUTCOMES FRAMEWORK AZ KINDERGARTEN STANDARD Investigation Scientific Skills & Method Scientific Testing (Investigating and Modeling) Uses objects as intended.
-(ATL) Uses a variety of tools and materials to investigate.
-Uses observational tools to extend the five senses, such as a magnifying glass, microscope, binoculars, or stethoscope.
+INFANT & TODDLER GUIDELINES AZ EARLY LEARNING STANDARD HEAD START EARLY LEARNING OUTCOMES FRAMEWORK AZ KINDERGARTEN STANDARD Cognitive Development & Approaches to Learning Investigation Scientific Skills & Method Scientific Testing (Investigating and Modeling) Uses objects as intended.
+(ATL) Uses a variety of tools andmaterials to investigate.
+Uses observational tools to extend the five senses, suchas a magnifying glass, microscope, binoculars, or stethoscope.
 Demonstrates safe behavior and appropriate procedures (e.g., use of instruments, materials, organisms) in all science inquiry.
-(IP) Makes things happen and watches for results or repeats action.
-(CD) Makes predictions and checks them through hands-on investigation with adult support.
+(IP) Makes things happen andwatches for results or repeats action.
+(CD) Makes predictions and checks them through handson investigation with adult support.
 Asks questions that can be answered through an investigation, such as "What do plants need to grow?" or "What countries do the children in our class come from?"
 With support, forms guess about the meaning of new words from context clues.
 Predicts results of an investigation based on life, physical, and Earth and space sciences (e.g., five senses, changes in weather).
+(IP)

-(IP) Experiments with different uses for objects.
-(CD) Adjusts the experiment if results are different than expected and continues testing.
+INFANT & TODDLER GUIDELINES AZ EARLY LEARNING STANDARD HEAD START EARLY LEARNING OUTCOMES FRAMEWORK AZ KINDERGARTEN STANDARD Cognitive Development & Approaches to Learning Investigation Scientific Skills & Method Scientific Testing (Investigating and Modeling) Experiments with different uses for objects.
+(CD) Adjusts the experiment if resultsare different than expected and continues testing.
 Implements steps and uses materials to explore testable questions, such as "Do plants need water to grow?" by planting seeds and giving water to some but not to others.
 (ATL) Participate in guided investigations in life, physical, and Earth and space sciences.
-(PS)

-Developing confidence; trying new things and taking risks.
+(PS) Developing confidence; trying new things and takingrisks.
 (ATL) Persists with an investigation.
 Sets goals and develops and follows through on plans.
 (ATL) Demonstrates eagerness to learn about and discuss a range of topics, ideas, and activities.
 Articulates steps to be taken and lists materials needed for an investigation or experiment.